srinnnl/password-generator-web/README.md

 # password-generator-web
-The minimal and simple password generator built with HTML, CSS, and JavaScript (#my first practice)
+The simple password generator built with HTML, CSS, and JavaScript (#my first practice)